christianpaquin/c2pa-explorations/trust-lists/trust-lists.md

 One of the urgent issues to resolve in C2PA is defining trust lists for signers of [identity assertions](https://creator-assertions.github.io/identity/1.0-draft/).
 The C2PA trust list task force is defining the trust mechanisms for the [C2PA Trust List](https://c2pa.org/specifications/specifications/2.0/specs/C2PA_Specification.html#_trust_lists), but defining how to create domain-specific lists (e.g., for [project Origin](https://www.originproject.info/)) is out of scope for C2PA.

 This page explores some design options to define trust lists.
-In each case, it is the [validator](https://c2pa.org/specifications/specifications/2.0/specs/C2PA_Specification.html#_validator)'s responsibility to trust a specific list (in this note, the validator could be a validation tool deployer or a human user with the ability to select specific trust lists in its implementation).
+In each case, it is the [validator](https://c2pa.org/specifications/specifications/2.0/specs/C2PA_Specification.html#_validator)'s responsibility to trust a specific list (in this note, the validator could be a a validation tool, a platform, or a human user with the ability to select specific trust lists in its implementation).

 ## List of X.509 certificates